 Payment Methods and Shipping

-One piece of advice our team puts emphasis on is to not let your riding lawn mower leave your property without payment.
-Online scammers are more prevalent than ever, so don’t forget to protect yourself.
+One piece of advice I always stress is never to let your lawn mower leave your property without receiving payment first.
+With online scams on the rise, so it’s essential to stay vigilant and protect yourself.

-We would suggest some sort of digital payment through platforms such as Wise, PayPal, Venmo, and such.
+I’d recommend using digital payment methods through platforms like Wise, PayPal, Venmo, among others.
+It’s what I often lean on for secure transactions.
 These platforms usually come with some sort of protection for the seller and since they are linked to your bank account, you won’t need to divulge any extra information.

 Of course, if the buyer is local, you can meet up and do a cash buyout.